EngiEid/Customer_Churn_Dataset_Analysis/README.md

 ## 🌐 Web Application
 A **Streamlit web application** was developed to:
-- Display churn insights interactively
+- Display model performance metrics
-- Allow users to explore customer data
 - Predict churn probability using the trained XGBoost model

 ---